 Shodair Children's Hospital began as a home for orphaned and abandoned children in 1896.
 As Shodair evolved to meet the needs of Montana's children, it became the first facility in the state to treat children with polio, the first facility with a department of medical genetics, and the first with a chemical dependency unit dedicated to adolescents.

-For 120 years, Shodair Children's Hospital has stayed in step with the ever-changing needs of Montana's children.
-Shodair's medical specialists develop programs that meet our mission of providing for the care and treatment of children suffering from illness, diseases, and other physical, mental, and emotional conditions that impair their health and well-being.
+Since that time Shodair Children's Hospital has stayed in step with the ever-changing needs of Montana's children.
+Shodair's medical specialists develop programming that meets our mission "To heal, help and inspire hope."

 Thank you for your interest in Shodair Children's Hospital, Montana's premier provider of psychiatric treatment for children and adolescents, and comprehensive genetic services for people of all ages.